andraugust/andraugust.github.io/quantum-3.md

 $$

-So the center of the wavepacket moves with "group velocity" $$p_0/m$$ just like a classical particle, and the dispersion of the phase waves causes the packet to spread over time.
+So the center of the wavepacket moves with group velocity $$p_0/m$$ just like a classical particle, and the phase waves disperse causing the packet to spread over time.
 The spread increases like $$\sqrt{1+t^2}$$, so the particle becomes less localized and the product $$\sigma_x\sigma_p$$ rises above the Heisenberg lower limit.

 What happens when a Gaussian wavepacket is measured?
 If its energy is measured to be, say, $$E_0$$ then the wavefunction collapses to the eigenfunction corresponding to that energy, namely $$\exp(ix\sqrt{2mE_0}/\hbar)$$.

 ## 2. Harmonic Oscillator

-The quantum harmonic oscillator is modeled with a quadratic potential like the classical harmonic oscillator is.
-The Hamiltonian becomes
+The quantum harmonic oscillator is modeled with a quadratic potential energy function, just as the classical harmonic oscillator is.
+The Hamiltonian is

 $$